samuraibeach/samurai/bungalows/bunk-room.md

 Relax, chat, or just lounge and enjoy the garden view from the wide verandah; even feed the friendly possum Pete who hangs around.

 _Those Under 17 years of age not permitted in Backpacker Bunk Rooms._

+If this is what you are looking for, please check our prices and availability [here](https://apac.littlehotelier.com/properties/samurai-beach-bungalows "Book Now"){target="_blank"}